DylanFClark/Career-trajectory-NPV-calculator/readme.md

 Government of Canada, S. C. (2018, June 27).
 Labour force characteristics by industry, annual. https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1410002301

 Government of Canada, S. C. (2024, March 19).
 Job vacancies and average offered hourly wage by occupation (unit group), quarterly, unadjusted for seasonality. https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1410044401

+# Deliverable 3
+## Implications for the Decision

+200-300 words
+• Summarizes what your analysis reveals
+• Identifies which options look more or less promising based on evidence
+• Notes key uncertainties that remain
+• Previews the recommendation you will develop in Milestone 4

+Our analysis (dashboard) enables the users to compare career options (routes) via select criterion, and view how geography (province) informs those criterion.

+The criterion categories include: Fiscal & Capability

+Fiscal --> Income, Tax, Costs, Investments ($)

+Capability --> Skills in areas of interest (yrs experience)

+This analysis is flawed in the following senses:
+* The data is not fully authentic (I used claude to generate data for this assignment, using my ERD as reference), thus it likely deviates from authentic data to a degree.
+* The analysis does not consider a persons starting position, which might inform the optimal option
+* Yrs of experience (skills) is not the best indicator of competence.
+However, assigning a 'learning_rate' to different individuals would be difficult in practice.
+* The analysis does not consider unemployment rates, which informs confidence in implementing the career path.

+## Preview of Recommendation

+Because of these reasons, I do not believe the data is fully representative of the context.

+This model assumes equivalent raises for anyone in the same position; there is more nuance when forecasting income in the real world; relationships w/ decision makers (HR, Managers), perceived competence (based on precedent), and experience on paper - including differentiators.

+I believe the Diploma --> Red Seal in I&C path will increase employability in a field of interest, and act a differentiator for future IT jobs in specialized markets, as well as get me a premium for specialized skills & knowledge.